 \section{Methodology}

-Our primary goal is to enhance closed-loop performance through priority sampling during model training.
-To achieve this, we first identify the most valuable data points for training and fine-tuning.
-A key challenge is determining which samples offer the greatest potential for improving closed-loop performance.
-One approach to addressing this is clustering data based on shared characteristics.
-However, if this clustering is based solely on the ego vehicle's trajectory features, it may overlook crucial contextual information from the surrounding environment.
-Since closed-loop performance depends not just on the ego trajectory but also on interactions with other agents and environmental factors, failing to incorporate this context can lead to suboptimal results in closed-loop tests.
-Therefore, a holistic approach should evaluate each sample by considering both the critical characteristics of the ego trajectory and its contextual environment.
-Among the approaches that encode contextual information, we adopt the VQ-VAE \cite{NIPS2017_7a98af17}.
-Unlike traditional VAEs that rely on continuous latent variables, VQ-VAE learns a finite set of latent codes, enabling a more structured and interpretable data representation.
+A key challenge in training motion planning models is to determine which data samples most effectively contribute to improving closed-loop performance.
+One approach to address this is clustering data based on the main characteristics of the ego trajectory, such as position, speed, acceleration, curvature, etc. However, if this clustering is based solely on the ego vehicle's trajectory features, it may overlook crucial contextual information from the surrounding environment.
+Closed-loop performance is influenced not only by the ego trajectory but also by interactions with other agents and environmental factors.
+Ignoring this context can result in suboptimal outcomes during closed-loop tests.
+A holistic evaluation should therefore assess each sample by considering both the key features of the ego trajectory and the surrounding context.
+Unlike traditional VAEs that rely on continuous latent variables, VQ-VAE learns a finite set of latent codes, enabling a more structured and interpretable data representation \cite{NIPS2017_7a98af17}.
 By encoding contextual information, VQ-VAE ensures that similar inputs are mapped to nearby or identical latent codes, effectively capturing meaningful patterns and dependencies.
 This discrete representation is particularly beneficial as it reduces sensitivity to small variations, making clustering more robust and ensuring that learned representations remain stable across different inputs.
 Additionally, discrete latent spaces help mitigate posterior collapse, a common issue in VAEs where the latent space becomes less informative.